Rauma, Finland: Economy

 After World War II, Rauma developed into an industrial city, the main industries being shipbuilding, paper and pulp mills, and metal industry.
 Rauma is also the fifth largest port in Finland with almost six million tonnes of shipping per year.
 Olkiluoto Nuclear Power Plant is located next to Rauma, in Eurajoki.
 Near Rauma, there is the static-inverter plant of Fenno-Skan.

 In 2019 the biggest tax payers in Rauma were Raumaster, Forchem, Länsi-Suomen Osuuspankki, Oras, Alfa Laval Aalborg and LähiTapiola Lännen.

 Demographics

 Population

 The city of Rauma has inhabitants, making it the most populous municipality in Finland.
 The Rauma region has inhabitants.

 Languages

 Rauma is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 30 different languages are spoken in Rauma.
-The most common foreign languages are Russian (0.9%), Polish (0.9%), Ukrainian (0.8%) and Estonian (0.6%).
+The most common foreign languages are Ukrainian (1.0%), Russian (0.9%), Polish (0.7%), Estonian (0.6%), Romanian (0.5%) and English (0.4%).